The most important fact you should know about your holster/belt relationship:

 Some man made material belts (mesh) make a very functional gun belt.
 Unfortunately, they could never be considered suitable for dress wear, and may not fit your idea of conceal carry.
 Man made material belts that are suitable for dress wear usually are too stiff to be comfortable and/or simply do not last with extended usage.

-Genuine leather, which is found at most discount stores, is the inner layer of leather left over from skiving or splitting off the outer (full grain) layers of leather.
+Genuine leather, which is found at most discount stores, is the inner layer of leather left over from skiving or splitting off the outer (full grain) layers of leather, or it is reconstituted (like particle board).
 This is the softest part of the hide.
 As with human skin, the inner layers are not as resistant to trauma as the outer layers.

 We hope this information helps you in your search for the perfect belt.
 Of course we'd prefer you try out one of ours.
 If you elect to buy elsewhere, take this information with you.
 And thanks for visiting A Better Belt USA!